How Zero Trust Reduces Network Lateral Movement

 Device Posture Check

-Device Posture Check (DPC) can require, for example, that a user only access certain resources from a device running Windows 11 build 10.0.22621 and up, or macOS 12.5 and up.
+Device Posture Check can require that a user only access certain resources from a device running Windows 11 build 10.0.22621 and up, or macOS 12.5 and up.
 It can even go further and require that a specific antivirus is running, or that each computer has a custom security certificate installed.

 Context Requirements